 Over the first half of 2003, more than 8,000 people got sick in an outbreak that spread to 26 countries.
 Nearly 800 people died.
 Doctors and scientists tracked the disease to southeastern China, near Hong Kong.
 From there, travelers carried SARS to other countries in Asia, such as Vietnam and Singapore, as well as to Europe and Canada.

-Public health officials around the world scrambled to contain the outbreak.
-We’ve had no reported cases since 2004.
+Public health officials around the world scrambled to contain the outbreak, and there've been no reported cases since 2004.

-SARS can spread when people who have it cough or sneeze, spraying tiny droplets of liquid with the virus to other people within 2-3 feet.
-Other people may get the virus by touching something those droplets hit, then touching their nose, eyes, or mouth.
+SARS spreads when people who have it cough or sneeze, spraying tiny droplets of liquid containing the virus to other people within 2-3 feet.
+Some may get the virus by touching something those droplets hit, then touching their nose, eyes, or mouth.
 Someone with SARS isn't contagious before symptoms appear.

 If you live with or are in close contact with someone who has SARS, you're more likely to get it than if you're just passing by or sitting in a waiting room across from them.
 "Close contact" means hugging or kissing someone, talking with them less than 3 feet away, or sharing a knife, fork, or spoon with them.

-The symptoms of SARS start off similar to the flu.
+The symptoms of SARS start off similar to those of the flu.
 They may include: